PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 15:58:27
+Last updated: 2024-04-02 15:59:41
-Random Quote: There is nothing like returning to a place that remains unchanged to find the ways in which you yourself have altered. - Nelson Mandela
+Random Quote: Love is flower like; Friendship is like a sheltering tree. - Samuel Taylor Coleridge